 Will there be an exact start and stop time?
 Is it BYOB?
 Will you limit the number of drinks each person is allowed?
 What will you do if someone shouldn’t drive home?
 How will you include those who don’t drink?

 Remember that alcohol lowers inhibitions, so be alert and put a stop to any behavior that could lead to sexual harassment, discriminatory remarks or even violence.
 You should also curtail anything that negatively impacts productivity or causes employee discord.

 As you implement new and unusual policies, keep an open mind and open ears.
 Listen to employees who bring you concerns or ideas for adjusting the new activity.
+Managing uncommon workplace policies is no simple task.
 The best decision will always be the one that protects the interests of both your workforce and your business.

 Avoid the pitfalls of poorly defined or nonexistent HR policies.
 Download our free e-book, Employment Law: Are You Putting Your Business at Risk?